steviedisco/sudoku_solver/README.md

 install nim
 https://nim-lang.org/install_windows.html

-to build, you'll need to nim-freeimage. it's a bit outdated so you'll need to massage it -
+to build, you'll need to install nim-freeimage. it's a bit outdated so you'll need to massage it -

 1. clone github/nim-freeimage